lg-gonzalez-juarez/PlanningTestB2/index.md

 ### 1. Download the theme

 First, download or clone the theme from the [Github repo](https://github.com/tomjoht/documentation-theme-jekyll).
-Most likely you won't be pulling in updates once you start customizing the theme, so downloading the theme (instead of cloning it) probably makes the most sense.
 In Github, click the **Clone or download** button, and then click **Download ZIP**.

 ### 2. Install Jekyll

-If you've never installed or run a Jekyll site locally on your computer, follow these instructions to install Jekyll:
+If you've never installed or run a Jekyll site locally on your computer, follow these

 * [Install Jekyll on Mac][mydoc_install_jekyll_on_mac]
 * [Install Jekyll on Windows][mydoc_install_jekyll_on_windows]